wirebits/ArduinoHID-Scripter/README.md

 ```
 Just copy this code and paste it in the Arduino IDE.<br>

-2. Mnemonic for Open Notepad and Type 6 times
+## Example - 2 : Mnemonic for Open Notepad and Type 6 times
 ```
 WAIT 1000
 PRESS GUI R